-20. If the preceding adjective is in the comparative or the superlative degree, no hyphen is used:
+20. If the preceding adjective is in the comparative or the superlative degree, no hyphen is used: a high-priced unit a small-size pipe but the smallest size pipe

 21. Prefixes are usually written solid with the word modified, except when an awkward doubling or trebling of letter occurs or when the word modified is a proper noun: